infernap12/roast-vm/README.md

-# roast-vm
+# RoastVM

 A Java Virtual Machine (JVM) implementation written in Rust, capable of parsing and executing Java class files and bytecode.

 ## Overview

-roast-vm is an educational/experimental JVM implementation that demonstrates the core components and execution model of the Java Virtual Machine.
+RoastVM is an educational/experimental JVM implementation that demonstrates the core components and execution model of the Java Virtual Machine.
 The project uses Rust's type safety and modern tooling to build a simplified but functional JVM interpreter.

 ## Features